wayne391/midi-track-identification/README.md

     * The program number and channel number are not in GM Midi format.
 * Separate perceptually melodic **tracks** based on hand-labeling data

-Note that there are possible one more melodic track in one song.
+Note that it's possible that there are more than one melodic tracks in a song.

 ---